top of page

 What Good Collaboration Looks Like

 A smooth process usually starts with simple conversations.
-You share your thoughts.
-The writer asks questions.
+You share your thoughts, and the writer asks questions.
 Then drafts are created step by step.

 You stay involved throughout.
 You give feedback.
 You adjust tone.
 You shape the direction.